dydxprotocol/solo/README.md

 ### Independent Audits

-The smart contracts were audited independently by both Bramah Systems and Zeppelin.
+The smart contracts were audited independently by both Zeppelin Solutions and Bramah Systems.

 ### Code Coverage